-AUTOMOBILE SERVICE STATION: Any building, structure, or area of land used for the retail sale of automobile fuels, oils, and accessories, where repair bathroom, if available) providing sleeping facilities for up to two adults (and one related child under the age of 18).
+AUTOMOBILE SERVICE STATION: Any building, structure, or area of land used for the retail sale of automobile fuels, oils, and accessories, where repair service, if any, is incidental; excluding storage of abandoned motor vehicles on the premises.
+May include the sale of propane or kerosene as accessory uses.